 Job purpose

-The Project Officer will play an importnat role in supporting the delivery of the project to implement the EU Substance of Human Origin Regulation (SoHO) in Northern Ireland.
+The Project Officer will play an important role in supporting the delivery of the project to implement the EU Substance of Human Origin Regulation (SoHO) in Northern Ireland.
 This project also aims to support the Department of Health and Social Care (DHSC) in evaluating whether changes to existing UK legislation may be required.

 This role involves supporting and delivering aspects of project management activities, managing weekly project meetings, supporting project reporting, and ensuring the completion of project actions.
 The role will also contribute to the delivery of key project milestones.
 This position is important in ensuring effective delivery of the SoHO project.